Our goal is to offer the highest quality mortgage resources and advice to our users for free.

 There are a wide range of no and low down payment mortgage programs available to borrowers.
-While many of these programs are also available to repeat home buyers they are especially applicable to first-time home buyers who may struggle to save funds for a down payment.
-The programs below enable you to purchase a home with a down payment that ranges from zero to 3.5% of the property purchase price.
-The ability to qualify for a mortgage with that low of a down payment makes buying a home more affordable and accessible to more people.
+While repeat buyers are eligible for many of these programs, they are especially applicable to first-time home buyers who may find it challenging to save funds for a down payment.
+These programs enable you to purchase a home with a down payment ranging from zero to 3.5% of the property purchase price, which makes buying a home more affordable and accessible to more people.

 The table below summarizes summarizes over 20 low down payment and home buyer assistance programs.
-The extensive program offering is designed to meet the diverse needs of mortgage borrowers with different financial priorities and goals.
-Review the summary information provided below and then click on the program title to learn much more about each program.
+The extensive list of programs is designed to meet the diverse needs of mortgage borrowers with different financial priorities and goals.
+Review the summary program information and then click on the program title to learn more including qualification guidelines and key program features.

 The conventional 97% LTV mortgage program that allows first-time home buyers to buy a new home with a down payment of 3.0% of the property purchase price